google/highwayhash/README.md

 ## HighwayHash

-We have devised a new way of mixing inputs with AVX2 multiply and permute instructions.
+We have devised a new way of mixing inputs with SIMD multiply and permute instructions.
 The multiplications are 32x32 -> 64 bits and therefore infeasible to reverse.
 Permuting equalizes the distribution of the resulting bytes.

-The internal state occupies four 256-bit AVX2 registers.
-Due to limitations of the instruction set, the registers are partitioned into two 512-bit halves that remain independent until the reduce phase.
+The internal state is quite large (1024 bits) but fits within SIMD registers.
+Due to limitations of the AVX2 instruction set, the registers are partitioned into two 512-bit halves that remain independent until the reduce phase.
 The algorithm outputs 64 bit digests or up to 256 bits at no extra cost.

 In addition to high throughput, the algorithm is designed for low finalization cost.
 The result is more than twice as fast as SipTreeHash.